freckledspider/everbloombackend/README.md

 # Everbloom Florist

 ### Concept
 Everbloom is an online florist shop that offers a variety of fresh flowers and arrangements for every occasion.
-With a simple and elegant design, customers can easily browse through different categories and select their preferred flowers, arrangements, and add a gift card message if they choose.
+With a simple and elegant design, customers can easily browse through different bouquets and select their preferred flowers, as well as add a gift card message if they choose.

 ### CRUD Concept
 - Create: Add to cart